MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 # Kiota request builders

 The primary goal of a request builder class is to enable a developer to easily construct an HTTP request.
-By using a set of related request builder classes we can enable a developer to construct an HTTP request for any resource exposed by an HTTP API.
+By using a set of related request builder classes, we can enable a developer to construct an HTTP request for any resource exposed by an HTTP API.

 There are three phases of constructing the HTTP request.
-Building the URL, specifying query parameters and selecting the HTTP method.
+Building the URL, specifying query parameters, and selecting the HTTP method.

 ## Building the URL

-By creating properties on request builder classes, the developer can effectively construct a URL by navigating the hierarchy of request builders, aided by the IDE's autocomplete.
+By creating properties on request builder classes, the developer can effectively construct a URL by navigating the hierarchy of request builders, aided by the editor's autocomplete.

 The URL for the request is built using an [RFC6570 URL Template](https://datatracker.ietf.org/doc/html/rfc6570) and providing its parameters.